 The Germans may be known for their pork dishes, but it is hard to ignore the tantalizing rows of roast chicken all over Oktoberfest.
 Known as halbes hähnchen up north, the southern name of hendl is used at Oktoberfest.

 These delectable birds are roasted with butter, parsley, and paprika and are a favorite with nearly 500,000 hendl consumed every festival.

 Sold at every beer tent and stand, it is served in either a quarter, half, or whole portion.
 Get dirty with your carcass by picking off every melt-in-your-mouth piece.

-If all of this sounds a bit heavy, it is because it is.
+If all of this sounds a bit heavy, it is.
 Fischbrötchen is an alternative.